spatie/laravel-missing-page-redirector/README.md

 ```

 By default it only redirects if the request has a ```404``` response code but it's possible to be redirected on any response code.
-To achieve this you may change the ```status_code``` option to an array of response codes, leave it empty if you wish to be redirected no matter what the response code was sent to the URL.
+To achieve this you may change the ```status_code``` option to an array of response codes or leave it empty if you wish to be redirected no matter what the response code was sent to the URL.
 You may override this using the following syntax to achieve this:

 ```php